-The EssentialSkillz Cyber Security eLearning Course has been designed to explain the importance of digital information and also discusses the necessary steps we can all take to reduce the risk of Cybercrime.
+The EssentialSkillz Cyber Security Training Course has been designed to explain the importance of digital information and also discusses the necessary steps we can all take to reduce the risk of Cybercrime.

-The different types of Cybercrime are explained in this course.
-These include Viruses, Worms, Adware, Spyware and Trojan.
+Different types of Cybercrime are highlighted and explained within the course, including various forms of viruses, worms, adware, spyware, and malware.
 Being aware of Social Engineering and the tactics criminals use to trick users into providing access or personal information will help employees understand that basic safety checks, safe use of the web and of mobile phones are fundamental in staying safe online.
 Users will understand the importance of Virus checks, secure passwords, user accounts and browser safety.
 Additionally, the safe use of devices in public areas is also discussed.